 Legionnaires’ disease is a rare type of lung infection caused by a bacteria called Legionella.
-While Legionella is found naturally in fresh waters, it can quickly grow and multiply indoors, infecting many people.
-This is what happened in a recent Legionnaires’ disease lawsuit against the Sheraton Atlanta Hotel.
-Many other cases have preceded it, as well.
+While Legionella is found naturally in freshwaters, it can quickly grow and multiply indoors, infecting people.
+This is what happened in the Legionnaires’ disease lawsuit against the Sheraton Atlanta Hotel.

 If you developed Legionnaires’ disease after being exposed to Legionella bacteria from a building’s water system, you may be entitled to compensation.
-Below are answers from an experienced personal injury lawyer about what you can expect from this type of lawsuit.
+And an experienced personal injury lawyer can help you fight to get it.

 Who Is Liable in a Legionnaires’ Disease Lawsuit?

 In most Legionnaires’ disease lawsuits, the business where the outbreak occurs may be liable.
-Every Georgia business must ensure their premises is safe for customers and visitors, according to Georgia Code 51-3-1.
+Every Georgia business must ensure their premises is safe for customers and visitors, according to OCGA §51-3-1.
 That includes preventing dangerous bacterial growth.
 If they do not uphold this duty, they may be negligent in an outbreak.

 Legionella bacteria develops in indoor water systems that have not been properly cleaned or maintained.
 The bacteria can spread into water vapor (which is tiny droplets) that people then breathe in.
 Breathing the bacteria can then infect someone with Legionnaires’ disease—at no fault of their own.